-Homework assignments: 40% Exam 1 or 2: 15% Final exam: 15% Discussion Board: 15% Class participation\: 15%
+• Homework assignments: 40%

+• Exam 1 or 2: 15%

+• Exam 3: 15%

+• Discussion board: 15%

+• Class participation: 15%

-\Class participation will be calculated from attendance and correctly answering 5-10 questions (using TopHat) during each in class lecture meeting.
-Partial credit will be given for incorrect answers.
+^{}Class participation will be calculated from attendance and correctly answering 5-10 questions (using TopHat) during each in-class lecture meeting.
+Partial credit (0.25 point) will be given for incorrect answers.

 Opportunities for Extra Credit (up to 5 points will be added to your final grade, equivalent to a bump of 1/3 of a letter grade, i.e. going from a B to a B+).
-In order to obtain EC, you must obtain my approval of your topic and schedule your presentation ahead of time.
+In order to obtain extra credit, you must obtain my approval of your topic and schedule your presentation ahead of time.